ethanvillalovoz/Analyzing-YouTubes-Trending-Page/README.md

 - [relationship_analysis.ipynb](notebook/relationship_analysis.ipynb)
     Finds relationships between numerical data categories in terms of strength and direction of the linear relationship between two variables and generates accompanying graphs.

+# Original Data Set

+For this project, we used the Kaggle Data Set 'Trending YouTube Video Statistics and Comments.'
+Within this folder, it contains all of the raw data.
+For further information, you can view the website: https://www.kaggle.com/datasets/datasnaek/youtube

+# Cleaned Data (Pre-Processing Data)

+This folder contains all the cleaned data we used from the Kaggle Data Set 'Trending YouTube Video Statistics and Comments.'
+For this project, we only used the 'UScomments.csv' and 'USvideos.csv' because we believed that these were the most relevant to our audience.

+Issues that were in these .csv files were:

+- *Issue 1*

 # Documents

-For more information on our project, you can view the following documents for an in depth analysis of our findings:
+For more information on our project, you can view the following documents for an in-depth analysis of our findings:

 - Presentation
 - Final Report Abstract